About NFS and WireGuard

 Update: within a few hours of writing this, WireGuard was slated for release in Linux 5.6.
 Pretty good timing.

 Why tunnel NFS over a VPN?

-As stated earlier, the NFS protocol is not encrypted.
+As mentioned earlier, the NFS protocol is not encrypted.
 If you’re on an untrusted network, an attacker can easily sniff your NFS traffic.
 Even if you’re on a trusted network, an untrusted device on your network can sniff your traffic.
 On WiFi, an attacker doesn’t even need to connect to your network, because WEP, WPA, and WPA2 can be cracked.
 Enterprise-grade wireless encryption and isolation fare better, but why risk it?

 The typical method of providing NFS authentication is via Kerberos.
 If you don’t already use Kerberos in your network infrastructure, there is an operational and cognitive overhead for its provision and maintenance.
 In my opinion, the less moving parts, the better.